Updated

 };

-To add Cloudflare Turnstile, simply include the provided script and create a div
+To add Cloudflare Turnstile, include the provided script and create a div

 with the site key and cf-turnstile